 Before you apply for any personal loan, it’s a good idea to pre-qualify.
 While meeting all of the requirements gives you a good chance of approval, it’s never guaranteed.
 To pre-qualify with multiple lenders at once, check out WalletHub’s free pre-qualification tool.

 Yes, Plain Green does a hard inquiry when you apply for a loan.
-This credit report inquiry will likely drop your credit score by about 5 to 10 points, but you'll be able to get back on track with a few months of on-time payments.
+This credit report inquiry will likely negatively impact your credit score and drop it by about 5 to 10 points, but you'll be able to get back on track with a few months of on-time payments.

 It is not difficult to get a personal loan from Plain Green because they are known to lend to people with damaged credit scores, though they do not disclose an exact minimum score.
-Other Plain Green personal loan requirements include being at least 18 years old, having an SSN, and having enough income to afford monthly loan payments.… read full answer
+Other Plain Green personal loan requirements include being at least 18 years old, having an SSN, and having enough income to afford monthly loan payments.

 Yes, Plain Green will verify your income when you apply for a personal loan.
 Plain Green requires a minimum monthly income of $1,000 to ensure that you can make your payments, and if you don't meet the minimum income requirement, you likely won't get approved.